Robin Hawdon: Directing

 Hawdon directed various plays in the provinces and in London, including The Magic Of Young Houdini (Phoenix), Suez (Savoy).
-He founded the Bath Fringe Festival in the 1980s and subsequently became Director of Bath Theatre Royal.
+He founded the Bath Fringe Festival in the 1980s and subsequently became Director of Bath Theatre Royal, where he created what later became the Ustinov Theatre, one of UK's most distinguished studio theatres.

 Personal life

 He was born in Newcastle-on-Tyne, the son of Bunty (née Middleton) and James Hawdon, a businessman.
 At the age of eight his family moved to Surrey where he lived for most of his school years.
 After graduating from RADA he lived in London for twenty years, after which he decided to curtail his acting career and concentrate on writing, and he and his family moved to Bath, Somerset.

-In 1968, he married actress and psychoanalyst Sheila Davies with whom he has two daughters.
+In 1968, he married actress and psychoanalyst Sheila Davies who died in October 2024, and with whom he has two daughters.

 Hawdon lives between Bath, the South of France, and Australia.